OpenCloudHub/.github/assets/templates/README_TEMPLATE.md

 ### Usage

 1. Describe how this repository is intended to be used
-2. Do it steo by step
+1. Do it steo by step
-3. Provide usefull code snippets:
+1. Provide useful code snippets:
    ```nash
    echo "Useful stuff here"
    ```